 Whether you have had property damage from flooding, theft, fire or another event, the following information will help you settle your claim and avoid problems.

 Contact your insurer immediately

-If you have incurred a loss, call your insurer as soon as possible.
-The insurer will ask you a few questions and tell you what will happen next—whether you can receive certain services immediately and whether a claims adjuster will visit the location of the loss.
+If you have incurred a loss, notify your insurer or broker as soon as possible.
+They will ask you a few questions and tell you what to expect next—whether you can receive certain services immediately and whether a claims adjuster will visit the location of the loss.